massierc/react-date-inputs/README.md

-# React Date Inputs `🚧 WIP 🚧`
+# React Date Inputs

-React Date Inputs provides simple date inputs for your React app.
+Simple and lightweight date inputs for your React app.

 ## Installation